Mixed-Integer Linear Programming Approximations for the Stochastic Knapsack: MILP-based solution methods for the SSKP

 where $i=1,\ldots,W$; the $W+1$ segment is $y=0$, for $\dot{\mbox{\em E}}[Z|\Omega_W]\leq y \leq \infty$. \end{lemma}

 This result, together with $\mathcal{L}_{\textup{ub}}$ presented in Section \ref{sec:piecewise}, can be leveraged to obtain compact and yet very effective mathematical programming formulations to compute upper and lower bounds for the SSKP.
-In addition to being competitive with the state-of-the-art in terms of computational time, our formulations are simpler than those presented in \citep{Merzifonluolu2011} --- as we do not need to deal with a non-linear continuous relaxation that is neither convex nor concave --- and are also more general, as they seamlessly extend to the case of a multivariate normal distribution.
+In addition to being competitive with the state-of-the-art in terms of computational time, our formulations are more convenient than those presented in \citep{Merzifonluolu2011} --- as we do not need to deal with a non-linear continuous relaxation that is neither convex nor concave --- and are also more general, in the sense that they extend to the case of a multivariate normal distribution; they are also more convenient than \citep{Fortz2012}, as they avoid callbacks.